Thesan: With Tinia

+Bronze Mirror depicting Tinia, Thesan, Thethis, and Menrva.
+Potentially a representation of a dramatic performance "teaching" scene.

 As with Greek art depictions, Thesan is depicted in bronze mirrors entreating upon Tinia along with Thethis (=Thetis) to spare the lives of their sons, Memnun and Achle respectively.
 The goddesses were him to affect the destiny of their sons in their battle against each other.

-with Usil and Nethuns
+With Usil and Nethuns

 The Liber Lintaeus connects Thesan with the Etruscan sun god Usil, equivalent to the Greek Helios and Roman Sol.
 She has her arm around Usil’s back, implying a connection that Helios and Eos do not have.
 A fourth century mirror now shows her in conversation with both Usil and Nethuns (Etruscan Neptune / Poseidon).